 By boat or by foot the Richmond Canal Walk is a beautiful and educational experience.
 Take a guided tour or learn about the site on your own.
 Trek through wooden steps, cobbled streets, and dirt trails - you certainly won't be bored with all of the pathways this walk offers.
 Brass disks embedded in the sidewalk, maps, photos and artifacts note historical events and people associated with the canals and locks.

 Founded by English settlers in the year 1737, Richmond is famous for its rich history that revolves largely around the American Civil War.
 Besides being the capital of the American state of Virginia, Richmond is also known for its huge tobacco production, a business that was a big part of its early economy.
-The city has a host of educational institutes such as University of Richmond, Virginia Union University, and a large number of technical colleges such as the ECP College of Technology, and the ITT Technical Institute that have infused the historic city with an upbeat energy.
+The city has a host of educational institutes such as University of Richmond, Virginia Union University, and a large number of technical colleges such as the ECP College of Technology, and the ITT Technical Institute that has infused the historic city with upbeat energy.
 For outdoor enthusiasts, the thrilling rapids of the roaring James River offer edge-of-the-seat fun while the elegant historic homes nestled in shaded streets give the city an old-world Southern charm that's hard to beat.

 Still an active church, St. Paul's was built in 1845.
 Visit here and stand on the spot where, in 1865, Confederate President Jefferson Davis was told Union troops were advancing on Richmond, a pivotal event of the Civil War.
 Another famous Richmond native who worshiped at St. Paul's was Edgar Allen Poe.
 He claimed to have left a valise, the location and contents of which remain an intriguing local mystery in the building.